Blogcat/Android-ExpandableTextView/README.md

 Usage
 -----
 Using the ExpandableTextView is very easy, it's just a regular TextView with some extra functionality added to it.
-By defining the android:maxLines attribute, you can set the default number of lines for the collapsed state.
+By defining the android:maxLines attribute, you can set the default number of lines for the TextView collapsed state.

 ```xml
 <LinearLayout